 International Students' Association

 The International Students' Association (ISA) exists to represent and promote the interests of international students within Millfield, and to enrich the school generally by drawing upon the cultural diversity within the student population.
 It provides a forum for celebration, support and discussion as well as giving the school's international students collective representation.
 It is also a great way to make new friends!
-The ISA has a student committee and is run as a Millfield Activities Programme (MAP).
+It is run by Chloe Sinton, Head of Languages, with fortnightly meetings and a schedule of social events.

 Each year the school hosts two main ‘International Evenings', as well as other smaller meetings, discussion groups and evening entertainment, to celebrate the cultural diversity of its students.
 As well as being fully involved in the new student induction days, which are run in year groups, the overseas students are invited to the International Students' Association Welcome Dinner at the beginning of the autumn term in September.
 This event welcomes new international students and helps them to get to know some of the national students as well, and to meet other young 'internationals' who are in or have been in the same situation as they are.
 It also gives them an opportunity to see the cultural diversity of students and staff.

 The second major event, in March, is one of the highlights of the school calendar.
 International Week culminates in an international themed evening and dinner, also open to national students, with a wide variety of performances of music, dance and poetry readings, rounded off with the now famous colourful 'catwalk' display of various national costumes.
 The members of our outstanding catering staff never fail to rise to the challenge of creating a range of dishes from all continents.

 All dietary needs are catered for in the school's Dining Hall with a daily range of options available including meals for vegetarians.

 Spiritual and Moral Development – Provision for Christians and those of other faiths